These are the wonderful and extremely knowledgeable people who have chosen to share their love for Italy on Italian Notebook.

 Diana lives in the southwest corner of Piemonte, Italy.
 She and her husband Michael gave up the corporate game to renovate an old farm in a beautiful Romanesque spa town called Acqui Terme.
 Together with Michael she runs the Baur B&B, throws pots in her studio and writes regularly for on-line travel websites as well as her on blog, creativestructures.blogspot.com.
 You can find her B&B at www.baurbb.com.

-- Food & wine connoisseur, freelance writer, film script supervisor
+- Food & wine connoisseur, freelance writer, foodie vacation specialist

-Lives in Rome with her 4 year old son, where she is currently editing her Italian cookbook/lifestyle manuscript.
-Eleonora is the author/editor of three popular weblogs:
+Lives in Rome with her 9-year-old son, leading gourmands on delicious culinary adventures, and currently editing her Italian cookbook/lifestyle manuscript.
+Eleonora is the author/editor of 4 popular weblogs:

-FORCHETTINE, written in Italian; an Italian food-lover’s online guide in which the author reviews restaurant facilities and regional specialties in Italy.
+Forchettine, written in Italian; a food-lover’s online guide in which the author reviews restaurant, pizzeria, cafes and spotlights regional specialties in Italy.

 - Writer, Artist